-Listen.
-I love and believe in positivity.
+Listen, I love and believe in positivity.
 My peppy ’90s female artist playlist on Spotify can get me out of the deepest of funks.
 I can cheer myself up by taking terrible pictures of my face.
 I believe wholeheartedly that the positive things we say about ourselves and others take root in a very real and meaningful way.

 Unfortunately, even the most well-meaning teachers and school leaders can promote toxic positivity.
-While many of these phrases seem innocent (and can be, with correct usage), they often suggest that the only appropriate response is compliance.
+While many of these phrases seem innocent (and they can be, with correct usage), they often suggest that the only appropriate response is compliance.

-“We’re a family”
+“We’re a family.”

 I’ll start with what I think is the trickiest one.
 Sometimes this phrase is used in a healthy way as genuine encouragement or a friendly reminder of the supportiveness of the school culture.
 I still think of my last school as a family.